darwindu/code-blocks/docs/en/source/index.rst

-.. code-blocks documentation master file, created by sphinx-quickstart on Fri May 31 15:49:48 2019.
+.. code-blocks documentation master file, created by sphinx-quickstart on Fri May 31 16:11:02 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-code-blocks
+Welcome to code-blocks's documentation!
 =======================================

 .. toctree::
    :maxdepth: 2
-   :caption: this is code-blocks
+   :caption: Contents:

    README.md